-as wildlife and Vegetation Mitigation.
-The Property serves as wildlife habitat and winter range for deer and other species of native wildlife.
-The Project Master Plan addresses wildlife migration corridors connecting areas of undisturbed open space with lands beyond the Property boundaries.
-These migration corridors will facilitate migration of deer and other wildlife in the area.
-The Master Development Guidelines for landscaping and the Protective Covenants for the Property will contain a warning that the area has historically served as habitat for deer and other wildlife species.
+11. Wildlife and Vegetation Mitigation.
+The Property serves as wildlife habitat and winter range for deer and other species of The Project Master Plan addresses wildlife native wildlife. migration corridors connecting areas of undisturbed open space with lands beyond the Property boundaries.
+These migration corridors will facilitate migration of deer and other wildlife in the area. and the Development Guidelines for landscaping The Master Protective Covenants for the Property will contain a warning that the area has historically served as habitat for deer and other wildlife species.
 Master Developer and Developer(s) shall advise and encourage property owners to landscape with vegetation that does not attract deer, and shall further advise them that the Utah Division of Wildlife Resources and the City assume no liability or responsibility for any damage done by deer or other wildlife to ornamental plants other decorative landscaping and other property.